PeopleMakeCulture/Fullstack-Notes/Junior /Week-2/FS-Intro-to-Express.md

 FS-Intro-to-Express

+(alt: python simple server?)

 1. What is Express?

+    - A Node.js framework (easier than writing node code to set up a server, though node can also do that (eg it has a Server obj too))
+    - Good for:
+        - hosting files
+        - setting up routes
+        - minimalist, but still easier than straight up Node
     - A web application framework for Node.js
     - A third-party library for Node.js
     - Used to create APIs (Application Programming Interface)